naoki-egami/DIDdesign/README.md

 data(anzia2012)
 ```

+In the basic DID design, units receive the treatment at the same time.
+In `anzia2012` dataset, the treatment assignment happens in 2017.

 <img src="man/figures/README-basic_did_plot-1.png" width="100%" />

 ### Step 1: Assess the parallel trends assumption

+As the first step of the double DID method, users can check if the
+parallel trends assumption is plausible in the pre-treatment periods.
+`did_check()` function estimates statistics for testing the parallel
+trends and computes the equivalence confidence intervals.

 ``` r
 ## check parallel trends